 - Sleeping bag

 The advanced tandem canoeing course starts at 10:00am on saturday morning at Zonnemaire (NL) for open water and Maaseik (B) or Barvaux (B) for moving water and ends on sunday at 4:00pm.
-The location is selected some days in advance depending on the weather forecast and water levels on the Meuse.
+The location is selected some days in advance depending on the weather forecast and water levels.
 We will be staying on a small camping next to the water.